 - 1. Emergency items which endanger the family's health or safety will be corrected by the Owner within twenty-four (24) hours of notification.
+A good faith effort will be made by HACN to verify correction of the emergency repair(s) within 24 hours of notification ti the Owner.
 Non-emergency item repairs will be corrected within thirty (30) days. - 2.
 If the emergency repair item(s) are not corrected in the time period required by the HACN and the Owner is responsible, the Housing Assistance Payment (HAP) will be abated and the HAP contract may be terminated.
-No retroactive payments will be made to the Owner for the period of time the rent was abated and the unit did not comply with HQS.
+No retroactive payments will be made to the Owner for the period of time the rent was abated, and the unit did not comply with HQS.
 If repairs are completed before the effective termination date, the termination may be rescinded by the HACN, if the tenant chooses to remain in the unit.
-Only one Housing Quality Standards inspection will be conducted after the termination notice is issued. - 3.
-If the emergency repair item(s) are not corrected in the time period required by the HACN, and it is an HQS breach caused by the tenant, the HACN will terminate the assistance to the family after providing an opportunity for an informal hearing.
+Only one Housing Quality Standards inspection will be conducted after the termination notice is issued.

+3. If the emergency repair item(s) are not corrected in the time period required by the HACN, and it is an HQS breach caused by the tenant, the HACN will terminate the assistance to the family after providing an opportunity for an informal hearing.
 If emergency or non-emergency violations of HQS are determined to be the responsibility of the tenant, the HACN will require the tenant to make any repair(s) or corrections within twenty-four (24) hours to thirty (30) days, depending on the repair(s) necessary.

 If the HACN has determined from an annual or interim inspection that the unit did not meet the HQS requirements, the HACN may allow the unit to pass upon verification that the HQS deficiency has been corrected.

 A re-inspection is not necessary if the HACN can obtain verification through other means - including photos, receipts, invoices, work orders, or owner/tenant certifications.

-In the case of initial inspections, the HACN is required to conduct a follow-up inspection if the unit does not pass HQS.
+In the case of initial inspections, the HACN is required to and will conduct a follow-up inspection if the unit does not pass HQS.